Walter H. Stevens: American Civil War service

-Walter H. Stevens was immediately promoted to major in the regular Confederate States Army on March 16, 1861.
+Stevens was immediately promoted to major in the regular Confederate States Army on March 16, 1861.
 He was assigned as engineer for the Confederate Army at Pensacola, Florida in April 1861.
 Between June 1861 and June 1, 1862, he was assigned as engineer in the Confederate Army of the Potomac and, after its change of name, the Army of Northern Virginia.
 In this capacity he served under General P.G.T.
 Beauregard at the Battle of First Bull Run (First Manassas) and under General Joseph E. Johnston during the Peninsula Campaign and the Battle of Seven Pines.
 Stevens was promoted to lieutenant colonel on January 31, 1862.

-From June 1, 1862 to February 1864, Walter H. Stevens was assigned as engineer in the Department of Richmond, which he strengthened.
+From June 1, 1862, to February 1864, Stevens was assigned as engineer in the Department of Richmond, which he strengthened.
 He was promoted to colonel on March 3, 1863.
 He was assigned to the Defenses of Richmond, in the Department of Richmond, from February 1864 to July 20, 1864.
 On July 20, 1864, he returned as chief engineer in the Army of Northern Virginia and served with it through the Siege of Petersburg, strengthening the defenses of that city, and the Appomattox Campaign.
-Walter Husted Stevens was promoted to brigadier general on August 28, 1864 under the law permitting Confederate President Jefferson Davis to appoint twenty special brigadier generals.
-Historians Ezra J. Warner and Jeffry D. Wert say Stevens was supposedly the last uniformed man to cross the Mayo Bridge at Richmond, Virginia when the Confederate States Army and Confederate government evacuated Richmond on the night of April 2, 1865 after the fall of the defenses of Petersburg, Virginia at the Battle of Five Forks and the Third Battle of Petersburg.
+Stevens was promoted to brigadier general on August 28, 1864, under the law permitting Confederate President Jefferson Davis to appoint twenty special brigadier generals.
+Historians Ezra J. Warner and Jeffry D. Wert say Stevens was supposedly the last uniformed man to cross the Mayo Bridge at Richmond, Virginia, when the Confederate States Army and Confederate government evacuated Richmond on the night of April 2, 1865, after the fall of the defenses of Petersburg, Virginia, at the Battle of Five Forks and the Third Battle of Petersburg.
 Stevens was paroled at Appomattox Court House on April 9, 1865.

 Aftermath

 After the Civil War, Stevens went to Mexico where he was superintendent and engineer for the Mexican Imperial Railroad, a railroad line planned by Emperor Maximilian I of Mexico to run between Vera Cruz and Mexico City, Mexico.
-Walter H. Stevens died of yellow fever at Vera Cruz, November 12, 1867.
-Walter Husted Stevens is buried in Hollywood Cemetery, Richmond Virginia.
+Stevens died of yellow fever at Vera Cruz, November 12, 1867.
+He is buried in Hollywood Cemetery, Richmond Virginia.